HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/sectionedService.md

 retrieveSectionedService_ms.php

 ## Description
-Core read service for the “sectioned” aka “course-page”view.
+Core read service for the “sectioned”/“course-page” view.
 Given a course and a version, it collects everything the user needs to render the page.

 ## Input Parameters
 - Parameter: $opt
-   - Type: String
+   - Type: string
    - Description: Specifies the operation type

 - Parameter: $userid